-• Shutdown plans are up-to-date and will be approved by the Administrator and senior staff prior to implementation.

-- The Office of Human Resources has identified each position subject to a furlough, and preparations are in place to notify affected staff. - Logistics are in place to provide for an orderly recall of employees and a return to normal operations, once annual appropriations are restored.
+- Shutdown plans are up-to-date and will be approved by the Administrator and senior staff prior to implementation. - The Office of Human Resources has identified each position subject to a furlough, and preparations are in place to notify affected staff.